octobercms/docs/help-troubleshoot.md

     | Bleeding edge updates
     |--------------------------------------------------------------------------
     |
-    | If you are developing with October, it is important to have the latest
+    | If you are developing with OctoberCMS, it is important to have the latest
     | code base, set this value to 'true' to tell the platform to download
     | and use the development copies of core files and plugins.
     |